StarRocks/starrocks/docs/en/quick_start/shared-nothing.md

 curl -O https://raw.githubusercontent.com/StarRocks/starrocks/b68318323c544552900ec3ad5517e6ad4a1175d5/docs/en/quick_start/_data/72505394728.csv
 ```

+---

 ## Connect to StarRocks

 ```sql
 mysql -P9030 -h127.0.0.1 -uroot --prompt="StarRocks > "
 ```

+---

 ## Create some tables

 <DDL />

+---

 ## Load two datasets

-Generally you will load data using a tool like ?????.
+Generally, you will load data using a tool like ?????.
 Since this is a tutorial to get started with StarRocks we are
 using curl and the built-in stream load mechanism.
-Stream load and curl are popular when loading files from the local filesystem.
+Stream load and curl are popular when loading files from the local file system.

-:::tip
+::: tip
 Open a new shell as these curl commands are run at the operating system prompt, not in the `mysql` client.
 The commands refer to the datasets that you downloaded, so run them from the directory where you downloaded the files.

 You will be prompted for a password.
 You probably have not assigned a password to the MySQL `root` user, so just hit enter.
 :::

 The `curl` commands look complex, but they are explained in detail at the end of the tutorial.
-For now we recommend running the commands and running some SQL to analyze the data, and then reading about the data loading details at the end.
+For now, we recommend running the commands and running some SQL to analyze the data, and then reading about the data loading details at the end.

 ### New York City collision data - Crashes